AVEVA/CONNECT-data-services-developer-docs/content/api-reference/data-views/data-views-api-overview/preview-data-api.md

 | First-Page | Hyperlink to the first page of data |

 #### Example response body in default format
-An array of json values.
-Each json property corresponds to a field mapping.
+An array of json values: each json property corresponds to a field mapping.
 Property names are the field mapping `.Id`s.

 ```json
 HTTP 200 OK